felleg/felleg.gitlab.io-backup/content/posts/3-WhyILeftPhysics.md

 looking for, that book was the place to look.
 I knew that whatever I would write today, as insignificant as it seemed, would be cherished by future me for enabling myself to *remember*.
-It honestly reminds me about the principles of documenting software: this diary was SSOT, my single source of truth.
+It honestly reminds me about the principles of documenting software: this diary was my SSOT, my single source of truth.

 But I digress!